iitmcvg/iitmcvg.github.io/_posts/2018-5-13-SVM_and_Neural_Nets.md

 ## What is an Optimal Separating Hyperplane?

-It is a surface defined such that the nearest data point to the surface is _as far away as possible_ from it $($as compared to other surfaces$)$ .
+It is a surface defined such that the nearest data point to the surface is _as far away as possible_ from it $($ as compared to other surfaces $)$ .

 * The nearest data point need not belong to just one class.